 Reimagining and renovating the lodging space to recreate an atmosphere of relevance to the perceived inhabitants and functioning of the Bombay Anand Bhavan Ashram.

-Collaborating with local traders in and around the vicinity of the building, engaging and ideating with them to recreate certain scenarios from the time of their forefathers who came to Bangalore and set up shop generations before.Collaborating with the local food and chai walas in the vicinity and help them set up shop in the compound of the Mohan building during the exhibition so as to engage the audience with an overall experience and give them a true feeling of stepping back in time.
+Collaborating with local traders in and around the vicinity of the building, engaging and ideating with them to recreate certain scenarios from the time of their forefathers who came to Bangalore and set up shop generations before.Collaborating with the local food and chai walls in the vicinity and helping them set up shop in the compound of the Mohan building during the exhibition to engage the audience with an overall experience and give them a true feeling of stepping back in time.

 B. Documentation: We wish to inculcate different documentation and communication mediums to share our work and experience with our audience as well as the general public of the digitalized world.
-Our aim is to establish 5 different storylines based on the 5 spatial establishments of the Mohan Building in its many avatars over the years.
-These stories will be brought to life by performances, projection, and audio mapping which will be visually documented and edited into a multimedia deliverable which we hope to publish.
+We aimed to establish 5 different storylines based on the 5 spatial establishments of the Mohan Building in its many avatars over the years.
+These stories will be brought to life by performances, projection, and audio mapping which will be visually documented and edited into a multimedia deliverable that was published.

 ACKNOWLEDGEMENTS and CREDITS